 In some locations, it is even possible for a tenant to pay for the repairs themselves and deduct it from their rent if the landlord is not making repairs in a timely manner.
 But this is not the law everywhere, so be sure to check your local law or contact housing organizations or legal aid providers in your area before withholding any rent.

 No matter your legal status in the United States, you are still entitled to a hearing in court, although in some specific places you might need to post a bond.
 According to new policies issued during the Biden administration, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse.

 In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono (free) attorneys that provide legal support and consultation for immigrants.
 Many rental assistance programs also accept applications from undocumented renters.

 If a landlord or an apartment manager threatens to call immigration officers to force you out, you could find help in immigrant organizations as well as some legal aid organizations.
 You can find a list of organizations that help and support immigrants in legal affairs here.

-Renters across the United States have found strength in speaking to one another and organizing for better housing conditions, from experiences during the Great Depression, the 1970s, to today.
+Renters across the United States have found strength in connecting with each other and organizing for better housing conditions, from the Great Depression and the 1970s to today.
 Consider contacting your neighbors, local tenants union, and housing advocates to learn more.